urzino/Quooz/README.md

 # Quooz
-Repository of the bachelor's degree project which consists of developing an application for a quiz game.
+Repository of the bachelor's degree project which consists in developing an application for a quiz game.
 The application has been built in 2 different ways:
   - Java Application - Java SWING
   - Web Application - JSP